Eligibility and Requirements

 Applicants are encouraged to have a broad background in biological sciences including anatomy, physiology, neuroscience, exercise science, biochemistry, genetics, and molecular and cellular biology, as well as statistics.

 Students with degrees from a university outside the U.S. may be considered provided they meet the requirements equivalent to a bachelor's degree from a program in the U.S.

 Students must submit scores for verbal reasoning, quantitative reasoning and analytical writing sections of the GRE.
 Note: the GRE must be taken within the past five years of the first semester of enrollment.

 An overall minimum 3.0 Grade Point Average (on a 4.0-scale) is required.

-The Joint Commission on Accreditation of Healthcare Organizations requires all incoming students to pay for a background check.
-This one-time fee must be paid directly to the company performing the background investigation.
-You will be asked to provide information and make the payment once you have been officially accepted into the program.
-For more information, please see the School of Health Professions Background Check Instructions.
+This one-time fee must be paid by the student directly to the company performing the background investigation.
+Students will be asked to fulfill this requirement after official acceptance into the program.
+For more information, please see the background check details and report instructions.

-PhD in Rehabilitation Science program starts fall semester in August.
+Students in this program begin class in the fall semester in August.
 Applications for the program must be received by February 1 to qualify for the next class.